BackupNerd/Backup-Scripts/README.md

 	Script to set a value for the Device Alias column in the Backup Management Console.
 	This script is for Automatic Deployed, Passphrase enabled devices.
 	Note, Using this script with a Private Key Encryption device will convert it to Passphrase Encryption.

+SetDeviceProduct.ps1

+	Script to bulk assign a Product to multiple devices.
+	Useful for bulk assignment of a Product to devices without modifying their current parent partner location.

+SetDeviceProfile.ps1

+	Script to bulk assign a Profile to multiple devices.
+	Useful for bulk removal, assignment or reassignment of a Profile to devices outside of the Management Console

 SW MSP_MSPBenhancedMonitoringDeploymentConfiguration_01jul2020jr1.pdf

 MSPB_CFG_CHECK_v1.amp